Luke Kornet

 Luke Francis Kornet (/ko:r'nEt/ kor-NET; born July 15, 1995) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
 He played college basketball for Vanderbilt and is the all-time leader for blocked shots in the school's history and the NCAA all-time leader for three-pointers made by any player seven feet tall or taller.
 Kornet became an NBA champion upon winning the 2024 NBA Finals with the Boston Celtics.
-He is known to some Celtics fans by the nickname "The Green Kornet".
+His stature and playing style have earned him the nicknames "The Green Kornet" and "The Big Elote" by Celtics and Spurs fans, respectively.

 College career

 Kornet averaged 8.9 points, 4.8 rebounds and 1.64 blocks over 24.1 minutes in 128 games during his four-year career at Vanderbilt University.
 During his senior year with the Commodores, Kornet averaged 13.2 points, 6.2 rebounds and 2.00 blocks in 35 starts, earning All-SEC and All-SEC Defensive honors.
 He holds the NCAA record for three-pointers made by a 7-footer with 150 and is the Commodores' all-time leading shot blocker with 210.
 On January 12, 2016, Kornet blocked a school-record 10 shots and finished with the second triple-double in Vanderbilt history with 11 points and 11 rebounds, helping the Commodores defeat Auburn 75–57.